Events at the Lower Granville Hall in Port Royal

 September – May

-Held the First Friday of each month from 10 – 11:30 a.m., featuring a Book & Magazine Exchange.
-Come out and enjoy a cup of coffee or tea and bring a snack to share if you are able, along with books and magazines you’d like to donate (optional).
+Held Friday’s from 10 – 11:30 a.m.
+Come out and enjoy a cup of coffee or tea and bring a snack to share if you are able.
 Everyone is welcome. $2/person donation for the Hall.

 Craft Club